netdata/go.d.plugin/modules/x509check/README.md

 An X.509 certificate is a digital certificate based on the widely accepted International Telecommunications Union (ITU) X.509 standard.

-This module checks the time until a x509 certificate expires and its revocation status.
+This collector monitors the time until a x509 certificate expires and its revocation status.

 Information about X509 certificates can be collected through a local file, TCP, UDP, HTTPS or SMTP protocols.